danielrammer/danielrammer.github.io/_projects/qballs.md

 Q-Balls is a networked visual programming installation, which requires the user... to throw balls on a wall xD.
 Utilizing a regular webcam, an application sends the hit positions over the network.
 A second application renders on two different screens (projector, and tv) and uses the received positions to generate the bot-program, visually as well as in the form of valid source code.

 ## Focus and Tasks
-Concept | network programmin | image processing
+Concept | network programming | image processing